HypothesisWorks/hypothesis/docs/details.rst

 Hypothesis will run all examples you've asked for first.
 If any of them fail it will not go on to look for more examples.

-This can be useful both because it's easier to share and version examples in source code than it is to share the example database, and it can also allow you to feed specific examples that Hypothesis is unlikely to figure out on its own.

 It doesn't matter whether you put the example decorator before or after given.
 Any permutation of the decorators in the above will do the same thing.